btcbyte/Checking-tool/README.md

 ## Usage

 - **System Forensics & Diagnostics**:
-  - Select the tools you need to perform system analysis or check the health of your PC.
+- Select the tools you need to perform system analysis or check your PC.
 - Some tools may require administrative privileges to function properly.

 - **PowerShell Scripts**:
   - You can run the included PowerShell scripts directly from the tool interface or manually via PowerShell.